Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Applications of the groupoid semigroup

 In the rest of this section, we will focus on ample groupoids.
-First, if the groupoid $\CG$ in Proposition 5.2 is furthermore assumed to be ample then weakly purely infiniteness of $\CG$ indeed implies that $\CG$ has paradoxical comparison and thus confirm the conjecture above in the ample case.
+First, if the groupoid $\CG$ in Proposition 5.2 is furthermore assumed to be ample then weakly pure infiniteness of $\CG$ indeed implies that $\CG$ has paradoxical comparison and thus confirms the conjecture above in the ample case.

 \begin{prop} Let $\CG$ be a locally compact ample Hausdorff \'{e}tale groupoid.
 Suppose for any $u\in \GU$ there is a $\gamma\in \CG$ such that $s(\gamma)=u$ and $r(\gamma)\neq u$.
-If $\CG$ is weakly purely infinite then $\CG$ has paradoxical comparison. \end{prop} \begin{proof} It suffices to show $P\prec_{\CG, d} P$ for any non-empty compact open set $P$ by Proposition 3.8.
+If $\CG$ is weakly purely infinite then $\CG$ has paradoxical comparison. \end{prop} \begin{proof} It suffices to show $P\prec_{\CG, 2} P$ for any non-empty compact open set $P$ by Proposition 3.8.
 For any $u\in P$ there is a $\gamma\in \CG$ such that $u=s(\gamma)\neq r(\gamma)$.
 Then there is a compact open bisection $O_u$ such that $\gamma\in O_u$ and $s(O_u)\cap r(O_u)=\emptyset$.
 Note that $s(O_u)$ is an open neighborhood of $u$ and thus $P\subset \bigcup_{u\in P}s(O_u)$.
 Then there is a finite subcollection $\{O_1, \dots, O_n\}$ of $\{O_u: u\in P\}$ such that $P\subset \bigcup_{i=1}^ns(O_i)$ since $P$ is compact.
 Then there is a family $\{V_1, \dots, V_n\}$ of compact open sets such that $V_i\subset s(O_i)$ for each $i\leq n$ and $P=\bigsqcup_{i=1}^n V_i$ (some of $V_i$ could be empty).
 Define $U_i=(s|_{O_i})^{-1}(V_i)$ for each $i\leq n$.
 Then $U_1, \dots, U_n$ are compact open bisections such that $\{s(U_1),\dots, s(U_n)\}$ is disjoint and $P=\bigsqcup_{i=1}^ns(U_i)$ and $s(U_i)\cap r(U_i)=\emptyset$ for each $i\leq n$.
 Now since $\CG$ is weakly purely infinite, for each $i\leq n$ one has $s(U_i)\sqcup r(U_i)\prec_{\CG} s(U_i)$, which implies that $[(s(U_i)\sqcup r(U_i))]\leq [(s(U_i))]$ in $\CW(\CG)$.
-This implies that for each $i\leq n$ one has Then one has This shows that $P\prec_{\CG, d} P$ and thus $\CG$ has paradoxical comparison. \end{proof}
+This implies that for each $i\leq n$ one has Then one has This shows that $P\prec_{\CG, 2} P$ and thus $\CG$ has paradoxical comparison. \end{proof}

 The following shows that one bisection is enough to describe the subequivalence relation ``$\prec_{\CG}$'' if the groupoid $\CG$ is ample.